-— Stretch Relaxers without Breakage —
+— 15 Tips to Stretch Relaxers without Breakage —

-1. Pre-Poo for a minimum of 30 minutes with oil or conditioner to soften new growth and assist with detangling.
+- Pre-Poo for a minimum of 30 minutes with oil or conditioner to soften new growth and assist with detangling.

-2. Detangle in sections!
+- Detangle in sections!
 Smaller sections are easier to manage and lessens breakage.

-7. Apply deep conditioner to the ends before applying to the roots to keep tangle prone ends from snagging and tangling upon itself.
+- Apply deep conditioner to the ends before applying to the roots to keep tangle prone ends from snagging and tangling upon itself.

-9. Keep the hair stretched with braids or banding throughout the week to keep the hair stretched.
+- Keep the hair stretched with braids or banding throughout the week.

-10. Co-wash as often as possible to increase hydration.
+- Co-wash as often as possible to increase hydration.

-11. Detangle with seamless combs to minimize breakage and mid-shaft splits.
+- Detangle with seamless combs to minimize breakage and mid-shaft splits.

-15. Patience, patience, patience: enough said!
+- Patience, patience, patience: enough said!

-— Stretching Relaxers without Breakage | My Thoughts —
+— Stretch Relaxers without Breakage by Keeping It Simple —

 Now that I am listening to my hair, things are going great!
-Back in the day, I rarely used product in between wash days so product buildup was never an issue.
-I now use product as needed but I do not go overboard.
-Back when, I washed once every two weeks or once a month and my hair did just fine.
+Back in the day before I started blogging, I washed once every two weeks or once a month and my hair did just fine.
 I have returned to this very schedule and it is going great with no issues.
-You can kind of say I have returned to the basics and maybe so should you.
+You can say I have returned to the basics and maybe so should you.
 Give it some thought!